-In this paper, we want to learn the mapping from inputs (q, \dot{q}, \ddot{x}) to outputs u, similar to the one described by Equation (1).
+In this paper, we want to learn the mapping from inputs $(q, \dot{q}, \ddot{x})$ to outputs u, similar to the one described by Equation (1).
 This mapping is subsequently used for predicting the outputs for given query points.
-As such one-tomany mappings are locally well-defined [7], [8], they can be approximated with a local kernel learning approach.
+As such one-to-many mappings are locally well-defined [7], [8], they can be approximated with a local kernel learning approach.
 Here, our model will be localized in the robot's joint position space.
 The local data is incrementally updated, as the robot moves to new state space regions.
-Every local data point is weighted by its distance to the most recent joint position.
-Thereby, we ensure that the local data points form a welldefined set that is appropriate for model learning.
+Every local data point is additionally weighted by its distance to the most recent joint position.
+Thereby, we ensure that the local data points form a well-defined set that is appropriate for model learning.
 Using the weighted local data points, the model's parameters can be obtained by minimizing a cost function.
-To place the model into the kernel learning framework, we propose a model parametrization appropriate for the application of the kerneltrick.
-The parametrization is also suitable for robot tracking control in the task-space.
+To place the model into the kernel learning framework, we propose a model parametrization appropriate for the application of the kernel-trick.
+The parametrization is also suitable for task-space tracking control of redundant robots.

+The approach we employed in this work can be understood as smoothing over a local region.
+When employing the approach to locally learn a dynamic function whose output solutions can change with time and space, different output solutions can be temporarily approximated.
 In the following sections, we will describe how the model is localized and updated in an online setting.
 We present the parametrization of the local model and show how the corresponding parameters can be obtained from data.
-Subsequently, we show how the learned local model can be used in online learning for task-space robot control.
+Subsequently, we show how the learned local model can be used in online learning for taskspace robot control.